+We at LTC think that this is about 80% complete.
+Please use it as a draft and change it to suit your needs.
+We would be very grateful for your emailed feedback.

 LTC Unit Level Learning Outcomes and Graduate Attribute Mapping Guide

 On sheet 1 of an excel spreadsheet fill out the 100 level learning outcomes and graduate attributes of your current course like this: when you enter your own learning outcomes and grad attributes there is likely to be many more ULO and 5 in each unit and many more GA attached to each ULO than represented here.
 Part of your job is to make sure that you really do need the numbers and types of ULOs.
 Using a unique number for each LO rather than LO1,2,3 for each unit.